PierreSenellart/provsql/doc/source/user/querying.rst

 * ``JOIN`` (inner joins, outer joins, natural joins)
 * ``LATERAL`` subqueries
 * Non-recursive CTEs (``WITH`` clauses)
+* Recursive CTEs (``WITH RECURSIVE``) using ``UNION`` (set semantics) over provenance-tracked relations, on PostgreSQL 15+: the recursive CTE is transparently evaluated to a fixpoint and the result carries provenance like any other query (e.g. the provenance of s–t reachability is the disjunction over the s–t paths).
+On **acyclic** data this works for any semiring.
+On **cyclic** data it requires ``provsql.boolean_provenance`` (an absorptive setting, under which the value converges); the resulting circuit is then sound only for absorptive evaluation (probability / Boolean), not for multiplicity-counting semirings
 * Subqueries in the ``FROM`` clause (including deeply nested)
 * ``GROUP BY``
 * ``SELECT DISTINCT`` (set semantics)